echurinov/ONI-x-MATSURI/README.txt

 ONI x MATSURI
-Current Stage: Prototype
+Current Stage: Finished

 --------------------------

 How to build:
 	Using build.bat:
 	    1. Run the build.bat script.
 This will download and install all requirements, then generate the installer.
+	     Follow the on-screen instructions to install NSIS (a requirement for building the installer).
+	     The finished installer will be build/nsis/ONI-x-MATSURI_1.0.exe.
+	     This installer will create a Start Menu entry, use this to launch the game.

+	     ***Make sure that your screen resolution is at full HD (1920x1080) and scaling in Windows is set to 100%.***

-	        If this fails, use the manual build method below.
+	     If this batch file fails, use the manual build method below.

 	Manually:
         1. Install NSIS: http://nsis.sourceforge.net/Download